DrumTechnologiesLtd/drum-media-platform-bt-demo/README.md

 `userId`: Should be a [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) that can uniquely identify the user

 `userName:` Should be a [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) that can visually identify the user

+⚠️ In a real application you will need to generate a session token in a secure fashion using your API key as well, this step has been omitted for brevity.

 ### Connecting to Drum